jakhangir-esanov/Bugafolio/README.md

 git clone https://github.com/jakhangir-esanov/FinancialPortfolioManagement
 ```
 2. **Configure Database:**
-- Update the database connection details in the application settings.
+- Update the database connection details in the appsetting.json.
 - Execute database migrations to create the necessary tables.

 3. **Build and Launch:**